OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/README.md

   the same asset.
 - Changes to entity assets can be propagated into a context where those assets are spawned.
 This is the main way in which we will provide a “preview” of assets in a simulation context.
+- An entity always belongs to a specific context and entity IDs are only unique within the contexts.
+Entity IDs act as weak references.
+If you have an ID you can ask the context whether that entity is still alive or not. `tm_entity_api.is_alive()`